SOMETIMES, DOING NOTHING IS AN OPTION

 Your alternative to RUA protection is hardly as pretty.
 If you invited him onto your premises, and he was not a recreational user, you owed him “the highest duty of care.”
-If he was a mere licensee, a person “who enters or remains on the land of another for the licensee’s own convenience or to advance his own interests, pursuant to the landowner’s permission or consent”, you still are liable if there is an “unreasonable failure” on your part to exercise reasonable care with respect to dangers you created or failure to warn of dangers you did not create but which “are not ordinarily present on property of the type involved and of which the landowner actually knew.”
+Suppose he was a mere licensee, a person “who enters or remains on the land of another for the licensee’s own convenience or to advance his own interests, pursuant to the landowner’s permission or consent.”
+In that case, you still are liable if there is an “unreasonable failure” on your part to exercise reasonable care concerning dangers you created or failure to warn of hazards you did not create but which “are not ordinarily present on property of the type involved and of which the landowner actually knew.”
 Even if your clumsy hiker is simply a “trespasser,” a person who “enters or remains on the land of another without the landowner’s consent,” he may recover for damages you willfully or deliberately caused.

 How much easier just to make anyone who gets hurt on your land a recreational user.
 Under Colorado’s RUA, “the owner of land who either directly or indirectly invites or permits, without charge, any person to use such property for recreational purposes” will not be responsible for “any injury to person or property… caused by an act or omission” of the landowner.

-The Colorado landowner under the gun in today’s case is the United States Air Force Academy.
+In today’s case, the Colorado landowner under the gun is the United States Air Force Academy.
 USAFA has a sprawling complex of academic buildings, airfields, athletic complexes, housing for support personnel, and a lot of undeveloped land, all nestled up against the Front Range.
 Within the 40 square miles or so of Academy land was a bike trail, ominously marked at the entrance with a sign prohibiting entrance.
-Another sign, put up by persons unknown but not removed by Air Force Academy folks, said “Bicycle Path – No Motorized Vehicles.”
+Another sign, put up by persons unknown but not removed by Air Force Academy folks, said, “Bicycle Path – No Motorized Vehicles.”

 Jim Nelson, a guy who regularly ignored the “Entry Illegal” signs, managed to ride into a “large sinkhole” – what, Jim, you didn’t see it? – and racked himself up rather badly.
 At trial, he stuck it to USAFA to the tune of millions of dollars.
 The Tenth Circuit, however, had other ideas.
 Whether it invited Jim or not (and the Academy was sure it had not), he was a recreational user, and the Academy seemed to be as free as a falcon.

-Nelson v.
-United States, 827 F.3d 927 (10th Cir.
+Nelson v. the United States, 827 F.3d 927 (10th Cir.
 2016).
 Jim Nelson was a regular user of a bicycle path located on property that is part of the United States Air Force Academy.
-While riding in the fall of 2008, he struck a large sinkhole and severely injured himself.
+While riding in 2008, he struck a large sinkhole and severely injured himself.

 Two signs stood near the path’s entrance.
 The first sign was erected by the Academy and informed visitors that entry was illegal without permission.
 The second sign, located closer to the path’s entrance and easier for bikers to read, stated, “Bicycle Path, No Motorized Vehicles.”
 The Academy did not erect the “Bicycle Path” sign, nor did anyone there know who did or when.
 But the sign was displayed for at least as long as Mr. Nelson had been using the path.

-A year before the accident, the Colorado Department of Transportation offered to remove the sign, which was near the right-of-way on Interstate 25 as the highway crosses Academy property.
-The Academy, however, never responded to this email and the sign remained in place until Mr. Nelson’s accident the following year.
+A year before the accident, the Colorado Department of Transportation offered to remove the sign near the right-of-way on Interstate 25 where the highway crosses Academy property.
+The Academy, however, never responded to the email offer, and the sign remained in place until Mr. Nelson’s accident the following year.
 After the accident, the Academy closed the path.

 Mr. Nelson sued the United States for his injuries.
 The district court found the Academy knew the path was used for recreational purposes such as jogging and biking, although USAFA considered bike path users trespassers on Academy land.
 Nonetheless, the Academy never confronted recreational users or prevented them from using the path.
 The district court also found that the Academy did not intend for the path to be a recreational trail open to the public.